 Acronis Secure Zone is considered as a personal vault (p.
-297).
+455).
 Once created on a managed machine, the zone is always present in the list of Personal vaults.
+Centralized backup plans can use Acronis Secure Zone as well as local plans.

-All the archive management operations available in vaults are also applicable for Acronis Secure Zone.
+All the archive management operations available in vaults are also applicable to Acronis Secure Zone.
 To learn more about archive management operations, see Operations with archives and backups (p.
-170).
+253).